 - You have no period after having a period every month.

 - You have unusually heavy or prolonged bleeding from your vagina.

 - The implant comes out or you have concerns about its location.

 How Is the Birth Control Implant Inserted and Removed?

 After taking your medical history and giving you a physical exam, your health care provider will numb a small area of your arm with a painkiller.
 The birth control implant is inserted under the skin.
 Insertion takes only a few minutes.

 After insertion, be sure to tell any health care provider you may see that you are using the birth control implant.

-The implant is effective for three years after it is inserted.
+The implant is effective for 4 years after it is inserted.
 After that, it should be removed.
 Even though it stops working, it may interfere with your period.

 The implant can be removed at any time.
 Your health care provider will numb the area with a painkiller and will usually make one small cut to remove the implant.
 Removal usually takes just a few minutes, but it generally takes longer than insertion.
 A new implant may be inserted at this time.
 Pregnancy can happen anytime after the implant is removed.

 If you get the implant during the first five days of your period, you are protected against pregnancy immediately.
 Otherwise, you need to use some form of backup birth control — like a condom, female condom, diaphragm, sponge, or emergency contraception (morning after pill) — for the first week after getting the implant.